3mdeb/conferences/2023/YoctoSummit-2023.11/uefi-sb-with-yocto.md

 UEFI Secure Boot, a standard within the UEFI framework, enhances embedded platform security by verifying signatures for loaded images in the UEFI BIOS.
-However, integrating it into a project involves challenges such as ensuring UEFI compliance, planning for certificate rotation to maintain security, and seamlessly integrating CI/CD pipelines for component signing.
+However, integrating it into a project involves challenges such as ensuring the level of UEFI specification compliance that UEFI BIOS implementation on a given hardware target provides, planning for certificate rotation to maintain security, and seamlessly integrating CI/CD pipelines for component signing.
 In the upcoming discussion, I will explore strategies and solutions for resolving these challenges within Yocto-based projects, demonstrating how to successfully implement UEFI Secure Boot to bolster platform security.

 # Description